balajibaachi/XML/README.md

     Please intsall java 17 or later
 Postgres 16 is required
+i have worker pools for async i/o